Professional Service Bureau Debt Collection Harassment?

 professional service bureau, collections service bureau, professional service bureau collection agency, professional services bureau, collection service bureau, agency service bureau

-Professional Service Bureau (PSB) is a debt collection agency that employs various tactics to recover debts from consumers.
-Some of their common collection tactics include:
+Professional Service Bureau (PSB) uses various methods to collect debts from consumers.
+Some of these methods include:

 • Sending letters and emails to consumers